SHS Graduate Who Stayed Home for 4 Years Rejoices As She Gains Admission to the University of Ghana

 "She is an inspiration.
 I still have high hopes I will get positive news from the dream university.
 If not, I would visit the applicant desk on Monday to get whatever concerns I may have.
 Congrats, Dorothy, well deserved."

-Earlier, YEN.com.gh reported on a boy who got his sister in disbelief after checking his results from the 2025 West African Senior School Certificate Examination (WASSCE).
+Earlier, YEN.com.gh reported on a boy who left his sister in disbelief after checking his results from the 2025 West African Senior School Certificate Examination (WASSCE).

 Read also

-This comes as he bagged an aggregate of 44 in the WASSCE.
+The boy had just discovered that he had bagged an aggregate of 44 in the WASSCE.

 Looking visibly sad, he stated that he did not intend to return home to show the results to his father.